Siphalor/nbt-crafting-wiki/docs/recipe-types/cauldron.md

 They use an [ingredient] as `input` and a [`result`][result] for the item processing.
 The water consuming is handled through the `levels` property which is a number specifying how many levels to consume.

+### Fluids
+Beginning from snapshot 20w45a vanilla Minecraft now supports different fluids in cauldrons (namely water and lava).

+This extends the matching algorithm of these recipes by the `fluid` property.
+This property contains a string with the id of the fluid (`minecraft:water`, `minecraft:lava`, `minecraft:air`).
+If fluid `levels` are set then water will be assumed as default.
+If no `levels` are specified the default will be matching *anything in the cauldron*.

+Since lava can only contain one bucket but no split parts from that, the whole lava will be taken when the `levels` are greater than zero.

 [ingredient]: ../../recipe-parts/ingredients/ingredients
 [remainder]: ../../recipe-parts/ingredients/remainders
 [result]: ../../recipe-parts/results